Headed by the Managing Director Ian Morris with his 35 years of experience, together with his valued team of knowledgeable staff we cover every field.

 Must be correctly labelled to comply with the appropriate fire regulations, if the items do not comply they will not be able to be sold through the Auction Rooms

-At the start of the year, came a vast collection of postcards from the Colin Brewer Estate, There were many high points including a £1750.00 bid for an album containing 385 Cornish topographical cards, including ship wrecks, the 1911 Helston Knill Celebration and Flora Dance cards, this was one of a number of albums which attracted four figure bids and over £30,000.00 of postcards were sold.
+A vast collection of postcards from a local Estate, There were many high points including a £1750.00 bid for an album containing 385 Cornish topographical cards, including ship wrecks, the 1911 Helston Knill Celebration and Flora Dance cards, this was one of a number of albums which attracted four figure bids and over £30,000.00 of postcards were sold.

 The BBC “Flog It” team strolled into town, with items forwarded from their valuation day at the Maritime Museum at Falmouth, some 35 items were brought in making a number of programmes.
 Leading the sale was a Rolex gent’s stainless steel Oyster perpetual Submariner wrist watch in a fairly poor state, valued by one of the “Flog It” team at £300.00 - £500.00, this went on to make a stunning £6200.00 to a telephone bidder from Germany.
 Also from ”Flog It” came a Chinese “cafe-au-lait” glaze spherical tea pot decorated with a garden scape reserve which sold for £900.00, against an estimate of £80.00- £120.00.
 Very apt coming from the Maritime Museum was a pond yacht.
 The Edwardian 60” racing pond yacht had a guide of £150.00 - £250.00, but with fair wind raced to a £750.00 finish.